vysheradugi4/silly-datatable/projects/silly-datatable/README.md

 `<ngx-silly-datatable [tableParams]="tableParams"></ngx-silly-datatable>`

 The tableParams object is is the instance of TableParams class.
-Contains current search string, sort params and pagination params.
+Contains current search string, sort params, filters params, pagination params and source for table.

 Don't forget import class: